I am establishing this Blog in the hopes of stimulating interest in improving the WHO and PMI strategies for fighting malaria in Africa.

 It is similar to a Forum I recently established in MW entitled "Sustainable additions to WHO and PMI strategy" My justification for this information is fully explained in my new book "A realistic strategy for fighting malaria in Africa" by Boston Harbor Publishers, which is available on Amazon.com.

 The first point for this blog - on 30 March 2011 is:

 WHAT CAN WE ADD TO THE WHO AND PMI STRATEGIES FOR AFRICA TO MAKE THEM MORE SUSTAINABLE AND EFFECTIVE?

-There is unprecedented public interest throughout the world in fighting malaria in Africa.
-Despite this interest, the efforts underway at present seem to be ephemeral, requiring annual infusions of large funds.
-Thus we invite you to suggest ways to make better use of this global enthusiasm in this Forum.
-We will also establish another Forum soon, on how we can better organize the fight in Africa.
+PREAMBLE There is unprecedented public interest throughout the world in fighting malaria in Africa.
+Despite this interest, the many disparate efforts seem to be uncoordinated, poorly monitored and without tight direction.
+Thus we invite you to suggest ways to make better use of this global enthusiasm, in this Forum on additions to the current strategy, and in another Forum coming soon, on how we can better organize the fight.

 For a start, what do you think of:

 Improved ventilation of sleeping areas for comfort and disruption of mosquito searching

 Intermittent irrigation and crop rotation techniques

 Please make your suggestions.
 Children are dying every day while WHO twiddles its thumbs in Geneva and provides little help for the fight against malaria.